Ultimate Disc Sport History.

-“The strongest among the weak is the one that doesn’t forget their weakness”
+“The strongest among the weak is the one that doesn’t forget their weakness.”

-Canadian Open tournament co-director Ken Westerfield would organize and play in these early demonstrations with some of the ultimate founders (Johnny Appleseeds) from Columbia High School and other disc athletes who were there to compete in the events at the Canadian Open Frisbee Championships.
+Canadian Open tournament co-director Ken Westerfield would organize and play in these early ‘ultimate Frisbee’ demonstrations with some of the founders called (Johnny Appleseeds) and other disc athletes who were there to compete in the events at the Canadian Open Frisbee Championships.
 Westerfield also played ultimate while competing in the mid-1970s in the U.S. and touring team league ultimate in the Northern California Ultimate Frisbee League (NCUFL) (1977-78).
 In 1979, retiring from competing in freestyle, disc golf, ultimate and over-all NAS competitions in the United States, Westerfield continued to organize Frisbee show tours and disc sports competitions in Canada.
 Because of Ken’s love of ultimate and his desire to play again, began organizing Canada’s first ultimate league in Toronto.
 In 1979, Westerfield with the help of Irwin Toy’s CFA director Bob Blakely and Chris Lowcock began recruiting players for a Toronto Ultimate League (Club) (TUC).

 Westerfield started the league with weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach and Jim Lim.
-Christopher Lowcock, introduced to disc sports by his brother, became part of this group.
+Christopher Lowcock, introduced to disc sports by his brother Les, became part of this group.
 Westerfield, Lowcock and the others would recruit more players as they passed by along the boardwalk, Wednesday’s ultimate pick-up was becoming very popular.
 Referencing his player competitor contact list from past tournaments, Ken sent out team league invitations, with ultimate playing instructions, to form teams representing Wards Island, West Toronto, North Toronto and his own team Beaches to join the Toronto Ultimate League.
 These were the first four teams with each team taking turns hosting Wednesday’s weekly league game nights at their home locations.
 The league starting night was at Kew Beach, next to the boardwalk.
 After almost ten years of early Canadian national Frisbee programs and popular multi-event competitions on the Toronto Islands, Toronto was more than ready for an ultimate league.
 The next year there were six teams and the next year ten.
 The league grew substantially from that period.
 Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team as well as the league standings through the playing season.
 The Toronto Ultimate League continued to develop and was renamed the Toronto Ultimate Club (TUC), which now has 3300 active members and over 250 teams playing the year-round.
 This was the first ultimate league in Canada and now one of the world’s oldest.

 Vancouver and Victoria, British Columbia.